 COVID Relief Offered

-- Because of the closing of all schools in Rwanda, the school year was changed from January to September, to be consistent with schools in the rest of the world.
+• Because of the closing of all schools in Rwanda, the school year was changed from January to September.

-- An additional 60-beds were added to Sorensen Hall so that we now have two 100-bed dormitories.
+• During the closure, 60-beds were added to Sorensen Hall so that we now have two 100-bed dormitories.
+School reopened as a boarding-only school.

 2021-22

-- Converted to October-July school year with three sessions, to be consistent with the other world-wide academic institutions.
+• Converted to October-July school year with three sessions, to be consistent with the other world-wide academic institutions.
+The school years now cover two calendar years.

-- Opened a library, which has the capacity to display 4,000 books, giving students creative reading and mezzanine areas.
+• Opened a library, which has the capacity to display 4,000 books, giving student creative and mezzanine areas.

 15-Year Vision